Kono Taro, Minister for Administrative Reform, Japan

 Having previously held positions including Foreign Minister and Minister of Defense under Prime Minister Shinzo Abe, Minister Kono is known as one of Japan’s most outspoken politicians and clearest foreign policy thinkers.
 As well as updating Corporate Members on Japan’s vaccination roll-out, Minister Kono will discuss his efforts to accelerate digital adoption throughout Japan, and what success in this endeavour may mean for Japan’s place in an increasingly digital world.

-Speaking shortly after the G7 Summit in Cornwall, Minister Kono will also reflect upon the outcomes of the summit, and consider Japan’s strategic role as allies including the US, the UK and the EU re-focus their foreign policy strategies towards the Indo-Pacific region.
+Minister Kono will also reflect upon the outcomes of the recent G7 summit in Cornwall, and consider Japan’s strategic role as allies including the US, the UK and the EU re-focus their foreign policy strategies towards the Indo-Pacific region.

 This digital briefing is being held exclusively for Asia House Corporate Members.
 Find out more about Corporate Membership at Asia House.